Microsoft Teams and SharePoint Integration

 BrightWork 365 and SharePoint Online

 BrightWork 365 uses SharePoint Online for document management.
-Users can upload or create a new Word, Excel, or PowerPoint file, or add a new OneNote Notebook to the project to the project site.
+Users can upload or create a new Word, Excel, or PowerPoint file or add a new OneNote Notebook to the project site.

 For editing options such as link sharing, permissions, and version control, simply open the relevant SharePoint Online library from the project site.
 All changes are synced instantly in your BrightWork 365 site.